WE1ZARD/DBI/update_log.md

+## DBI 761
+In addition to screen and width scales, dot-to-dot and doubling scales have been added to image viewing.

 ## DBI 760
 New setting for FTP: Use MSG_WAITALL in recv.
 Increases the transfer speed of the FTP server, but may work strangely with some FTP clients (especially on mobile)